AdobeDocs/workfront.pt-BR/help/quicksilver/review-and-approve-work/proofing/reviewing-proofs-within-workfront/configure-proofing-viewer-settings.md

      <li data-mc-conditions="QuicksilverOrClassic.Draft mode"> <p><strong>Use desktop app as default</strong>: By default, static and video proofs open in the Web Proofing Viewer in your web browser, and interactive proofs open in the Desktop Proofing Viewer app.
 This setting lets you configure the Desktop Proofing Viewer as the default viewer for all types of proofs (static and video, as well as interactive).
 For more information about this setting, see in the article .
 For comparative information about the two viewers, see <a href="../../../review-and-approve-work/proofing/proofing-overview/understand-differences-between-web-viewer.md" class="MCXref xref">Differences between the Web Proofing Viewer and the Desktop Proofing Viewer overview</a>.</p> </li>
      -->

-   * **Ao clicar em hiperlinks em uma prova** (disponível apenas no Visualizador de provas da área de trabalho): Selecione uma opção para especificar o que acontece no Visualizador de provas da área de trabalho quando você clica em um link definido para ser aberto em uma nova guia ou janela do navegador.
+   * **Ao clicar em hiperlinks em uma prova** (disponível apenas no Visualizador de Prova de Área de Trabalho): Selecione uma opção para especificar o que acontece no Visualizador de Prova de Área de Trabalho quando você clica em um link definido para ser aberto em uma nova guia do navegador ou janela.

      Esta configuração está em vigor para todas as provas interativas que você abrir.